All Episodes

 So in a way, this is all your fault.

-What what I thought you people loved morally compromised anti-heroes.
+I thought you people loved morally compromised anti-heroes.

-You like Walter White.
+You like Walter White?

-He's just Walter much wider.
+He's just Walter much whiter.

 And even during the campaign, Trump would not let it go.